cfuchs12345/server-manager/README.md

 - User passwords are not sent cleartext - even if the web server is running only via HTTP, since there is an internal AES-GCM encryption for sensitive data with one-time encryption key that always change
 - Passwords are not stored as cleartext but using bcrypt hashes

-My ToDo list:
+#### My ToDo list (not ordered by priority)

-- Docker plugin for Socket based installation on the same host
-- Docker plugin for port based connection for supporting remote docker installations
-- Extract more data for existing plugins
+[x] Docker plugin for Socket based installation on the same host [ ] Docker plugin for port based connection for supporting remote docker installations [ ] Extract more data for existing plugins
-- Control UPnP devices with their exposed actions
-- Store received information as time series and build graphs (Grafana-like)
-- more Plugins (nearly everything that offers a REST, SOAP API is possible) CrowdSec, PfSense and many more is possible...
+[ ] Control UPnP devices with their exposed actions [x] Store received information as time series and build graphs (Grafana-like) [ ] more Plugins (nearly everything that offers a REST, SOAP API is possible) CrowdSec, PfSense and many more is possible...
-- maybe build an agent that can be installed on remote machines to get information from the OS or installations like Wireguard, that offer no direct API
+[ ] maybe build an agent that can be installed on remote machines to get information from the OS or installations like Wireguard, that offer no direct API

 ## How the main screen looks like